Asian Studies Program

-Dr. Mohammed al-Sudairi is a non-resident Senior researcher and Head of the Asian Studies Unit.
-He has a PhD in Comparative Politics from the University of Hong Kong, a double degree (masters) from Peking University and the London School of Economics in international relations and international history, and an undergraduate degree in international politics from Georgetown University’s School of Foreign Service.
-He is fluent in Arabic, English, and Mandarin.
+Dr. Mohammed Al-Sudairi is a Senior Research Fellow and Head of Asian Studies Program at KFCRIS.
+He joined KFCRIS in October 2015.
+He obtained his PhD in Comparative Politics from University of Hong Kong, his master's degree in International Relations from Peking University and in International History from London School of Economics (joint program), and his undergraduate degree in International Politics from Georgetown University’s School of Foreign Service.
+He is fluent in Arabic, English, and Chinese (Mandarin).
 His research interests encompass Sino-Middle Eastern relations, Islamic and leftist connections between East Asia and the Arab World, and Chinese politics.

 Publications at KFCRIS

 “China and the Russo-Ukrainian War: A View from the Gulf,” Commentary, 2022.

 “The Prophet’s Dao along the Yalu: Muslim Histories in Northeast Asia,” Dirasat 62, 2021.

 “‘Chinese’ Development Zones in the Gulf: The Case of Kuwait’s North Economic Zone (Silk City),” Special Report, 2020.
 (Co-authored with Alanoud Al-Sabah)